Payroll-Engine/PayrollEngine/Documents/EngineSetup.md

 3. Fromn the group *User variables for..*
     - Existing: select existing Variable *Path* and start *Edit*
     - New: start *New..* and add the Variable *Path*
-4. Add environment variable withe the *\Commands* folder of the backend repository<br />
+4. Add environment variable withe the *\Commnands* folder of the backend repository<br />

     > Example: ***D:\PayrollEngine\PayrollEngine\Commands***